andrew/ultimate-awesome/README.md

 - [awesome-profiling](https://github.com/msaroufim/awesome-profiling) - Awesome utilities for performance profiling.
 - [awesome-actions](https://github.com/octodemo/awesome-actions) - Repository template used to showcase Actions that tie into pull request and issue events.
 - [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
-- [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-design](https://github.com/oscarotero/awesome-design) - A collection of open resources for web designers.
 - [awesome-svelte](https://github.com/svelte-brasil/awesome-svelte) - Uma lista de coisas incríveis relacionadas ao Svelte.
-- [awesome-repos-and-resources](https://github.com/TimoCodez/awesome-repos-and-resources) - Curated list of repositories and resources for techies.
 - [awesome-linux-zh](https://github.com/cdoco/awesome-linux-zh) - 🐧 适用于 Linux 下的应用程序，软件，工具和其他材料.
 - [awesome-kysely](https://github.com/kysely-org/awesome-kysely) - A curated list of Kysely resources, tools, utilities and applications.
 - [awesome-web-performance-budget](https://github.com/pajaydev/awesome-web-performance-budget) - ⚡️Articles, Websites, Tools and Case Studies to implement performance budget to a website.
 (PR 's welcomed).